AyomideOlumideAttah/QStatSim/README.md

 # Quantum Galton Board: Road to a Universal Statistical Simulator

-This repository contains a Jupyter Notebook (`Quantum Galton Board.ipynb`) that implements various quantum Galton board (QGB) circuits, building upon the principles detailed in the research paper "Universal Statistical Simulator.pdf" by Mark Carney and Ben Varcoe.
-The project aims to provide an intuitive and efficient demonstration of exponential speedup offered by quantum processors for statistical simulations.
+This project implements various quantum simulations of the Galton board (GB), building upon the principles detailed in [this research paper](https://arxiv.org/abs/2202.01735) by Mark Carney and Ben Varcoe.
+The project aims to provide an intuitive and efficient demonstration of the exponential speedup offered by quantum processors for statistical simulations.

 ## Project Overview